saragismondi/saragismondi/README.md

 <h6> Hey! ❤ Hi!
 I´m Sara and I am a Full-Stack Web Developer Jr. looking for my first job!.  ❤ <h6/>

-For a long time, I studied Logic so I´m a logician but now I´m so happy to have the possibility to apply it in conjunction with all the technologies that I learned in Henry Bootcamp, where I formed myself with their intensive course for Full-Stack Web Developer, which counts with 800+ hours of practicing and learning.
+<h4> For a long time, I studied Logic so I´m a logician but now I´m so happy to have the possibility to apply it in conjunction with all the technologies that I learned in Henry Bootcamp, where I formed myself with their intensive course for Full-Stack Web Developer, which counts with 800+ hours of practicing and learning.</h4>

  <h4> ❤ Which technologies do I work with?  ❤ </h4>